Is the EV Tax Credit Going Away? What You Need to Know

 There's a lot of chatter about the President-elect's plans to eliminate the electric vehicle tax credit.
-Here's what you need to know.
+Here's what's happening.

 President-elect Donald Trump's transition team is reportedly considering eliminating the up to $7,500 federal tax credit for EV purchases.